tewenhao/brainhack-25/README.md

 ## Optical Character Recognition (OCR)

-For this year's TIL-AI, the OCR task was added, which was to produce a transcription given an image of a scanned document.
-We were provided with JPEG image files, text files with the actual text in each image, and a [hOCR](https://en.wikipedia.org/wiki/HOCR) that included word-, line-, and paragraph-level bounding boxes to train our OCR model.
+For this year's TIL-AI, an OCR task was introduced.
+The objective was to produce accurate transcriptions from scanned document images.
+We were provided JPEG image files, corresponding text files, and [hOCR](https://en.wikipedia.org/wiki/HOCR) annotations containing word-, line-, and paragraph-level bounding boxes to train our OCR model.

 ### Tesseract

-For the qualifiers, we decided to use Google's Tesseract OCR engine, specifically [`pytesseract`](https://github.com/h/pytesseract), a wrapper of the OCR engine for Python.
-When we ran the pre-trained model, the evaluation score was not great, with an accuracy score of **0.779** and a speed score of **0.268**.
-It was then we realized that `pytesseract` does not run on GPU, which means that we would be limiting our OCR performance if we continued using our CPU bound model.
-Thus, we knew that we had to look into other alternatives that can offer better performance, as well as the option for fine-tuning.
+For the qualifiers, we started with Google’s Tesseract OCR engine, using the [`pytesseract`](https://github.com/h/pytesseract) Python wrapper.
+While easy to set up and use, its performance was underwhelming: an accuracy score of **0.779** and a speed score of **0.268**.
+We soon realised a key limitation—Tesseract runs on the CPU only.
+Given how much time inference took, we knew we had to move to GPU-compatible models that allowed fine-tuning.

 ### EasyOCR

-One option that we pursued was [EasyOCR](https://github.com/JaidedAI/EasyOCR), which offered better performance on noisy images and the ability to fine-tune.
-However, when we ran the pre-trained model, it took way too long, with a shocking speed score of **0.000**.
-We were less than thrilled, but we still had one thing we could try: fine-tuning it with our training data set.
+Next, we explored [EasyOCR](https://github.com/JaidedAI/EasyOCR), which showed more promise—on paper.
+It performed better on noisy images and offered fine-tuning capabilities.
+Unfortunately, the pre-trained model was extremely slow, yielding a speed score of **0.000**.

-To fine-tune our EasyOCR model, we followed a guide by Eivind Kjosbakken [here](https://www.freecodecamp.org/news/how-to-fine-tune-easyocr-with-a-synthetic-dataset/).
-It involves using the [`deep-text-recognition-benchmark`](https://github.com/clovaai/deep-text-recognition-benchmark})repository to convert our images to the Lightning Memory-Mapped Database Manager (LMDB) format for training.
-After performing data pre-processing as outlined in the aforementioned guide, we tried running the training script, but alas to no avail.

-It is important to note that while the guide above is generally useful, there are a lot of missing information that can make the process confusing.
-One of which is how to use your custom fine-tuned model with the `easyocr` Python module.
-Steps are outlined in the EasyOCR repository to do so, but still it is lacking a lot of details, such as how to setup the model configuration file, which requires information about the model architecture etc.

-Despite our best efforts to fine-tune it, EasyOCR was not a good fit for our OCR task.
+Hoping to improve performance, we attempted to fine-tune EasyOCR using our dataset.
+Following [a guide by Eivind Kjosbakken](https://www.freecodecamp.org/news/how-to-fine-tune-easyocr-with-a-synthetic-dataset/), we preprocessed our data and converted it into LMDB format using the [`deep-text-recognition-benchmark`](https://github.com/clovaai/deep-text-recognition-benchmark) repository.
+However, running the training scripts proved fruitless.

+While the guide was a helpful starting point, it lacked clarity on crucial integration steps—especially when trying to load the fine-tuned model back into the `easyocr` Python module.
+Despite additional documentation in the EasyOCR repo, missing details such as how to correctly configure the model architecture made it frustrating to work with.
+Ultimately, EasyOCR didn’t make the cut.

+### PaddleOCR

+We also considered PaddleOCR, which showed initial promise.
+However, integrating it into our setup turned out to be a major blocker.
+We eventually discovered—after the submission deadline and some helpful conversations with other teams—that our Python version was incompatible and that Paddle had to be downgraded to version `2.5.2` for CPU inference to work.

+As for GPU inference, Ada from the tech team kindly informed us that we’d need to build PaddleOCR from source with `CUDA 12.8`.
+Unfortunately, given our time constraints and other priorities, we were unable to overcome this setup hurdle, and had to abandon PaddleOCR as a viable option.

+### SmolDocling

+We also explored the use of Visual Language Models (VLMs), which have shown strong performance on OCR-style tasks.
+One model we tested was [`SmolDocling`](https://huggingface.co/ds4sd/SmolDocling-256M-preview).

+In our early tests, SmolDocling produced excellent results when run on individual images.
+However, it failed to scale when evaluated on the hidden test set—timing out repeatedly.
+The root cause appeared to be its reliance on [`flash attention`](https://github.com/Dao-AILab/flash-attention), an optimised attention mechanism that wasn't supported by our environment.
+Installing it via `pip` was also extremely slow, making it impractical to use under competition constraints.

 ## Reinforcement Learning (RL)